Country _ Name

 Under Italian law, a statutory definition of virtual currencies can be found in the anti-money laundering legislation, which defines virtual currency as “digital representation of value, not issued by a central bank or a public authority, not necessarily linked to a fiat currency, used as a means of exchange for the purchase of goods and services, and transferred, stored and negotiated electronically” (Article 1, Paragraph 2, Point qq of Italian Legislative Decree no. 90 of May 25, 2017, which extended some of the anti-money laundering obligations to providers of services relating to the use of virtual currencies).
 In this regard, the Financial Information Office of the Bank of Italy recently warned operators subject to anti-money laundering obligations against the suspicious operations carried through virtual currencies and specified, on a non-exhaustive basis, operations in virtual currencies that operators should be particularly careful about.

-Crypto currencies may have very different characteristics and serve different functions.
-In light of that, depending on the specific characteristics of the product, crypto currencies could be considered by competent authorities as financial products (or, in some specific circumstances, as securities), which are regulated products.
-In such cases the selling and/or offer of, or advice towards, among others, crypto currencies could be carried out only by entities or persons duly authorized by and enrolled with the competent authorities.
-This was confirmed by CONSOB, which in many recent decisions blocked the offering to the public of crypto currencies because the offering was carried out in breach of the statutory and regulatory framework applicable to financial products.
+Cryptocurrencies may have very different characteristics and serve different functions.
+In light of that, depending on the specific characteristics of the product, cryptocurrencies could be considered by competent authorities as financial products (or, in some specific circumstances, as securities), which are regulated products.
+In such cases the selling and/or offer of, or advice towards - among others, cryptocurrencies could be carried out only by entities or persons duly authorized by and enrolled with the competent authorities.
+This was confirmed by CONSOB, which in many recent decisions blocked the offering to the public of cryptocurrencies because the offering was carried out in breach of the statutory and regulatory framework applicable to financial products.

-On the other hand, from a tax point of view, the Italian Tax Agency (Agenzia delle Entrate) issued Resolution 72/E of 2 September 2016 on the fiscal regime applicable to companies providing virtual currencies services.
+On the other hand, from a tax point of view, the Italian Tax Agency (Agenzia delle Entrate) issued Resolution 72/E of September 2, 2016 on the fiscal regime applicable to companies providing virtual currencies services.
 According to this resolution and in accordance with the case law of the European Court of Justice (C – 264/14 of September 22, 2015), the operations in bitcoin are exempted from VAT.
 In addition, recently the Italian Tax Agency clarified its position regarding the tax regime applicable to utility tokens (see Resolution no. 72/ E).

 From 14 February 2022, a new regulation by the Ministry of Economic and Finance took effect, to set out registration and conduct requirements for providers in virtual currencies and e-wallet.
 This regulation tasked the OAM with the role of public register and governing body for those providers.
+Following the EU MiCA Regulation transposition and the enactment of “Decreto Capitali”, virtual and cryptoassets service providers will have to withdraw their registration with the OAM and apply for a MiCA license with the Bank of Italy or CONSOB, depending on the services provided.
+Pursuant to the Law Decree No. 95/2025, firms will have time up until 30 June 2026 to do that.

 Additional comments regarding the legal situation for financial services using crypto currencies or what FinTech’s must be aware of in this business area